Send the link below via email or IMCopy

 Perceptions about the atrocities in France were enhanced by the thousands of refugees that fled the violence.

-After the capture of the royal family, Prussia and Austria issued declarations of support for the French monarchy.
+After the re-capture of the royal family, Prussia and Austria issued declarations of support for the French monarchy.

 In 1792 radical Jacobins (High Bourgeosie assemblymen) won control of the National Assembly and declared war upon Austria, Prussia, and Britain.
 These radicals wanted to carry the revolution across Europe and destroy Monarchies everywhere.